teapartydev/teapartydev-blog/content/index.md

 ## Connect with TeaPartyDev

 I believe in the power of community and collaboration.
-Feel free to reach out, share your thoughts, and join the conversation on [GitHub](https://github.com/teapartydev/teapartydev-blog).
+Feel free to reach out, share your thoughts, and join the conversation on [GitHub](https://github.com/teapartydev/teapartydev-blog) or [Discord](https://discord.gg/zG2CbDUw4e).
 Together, we can explore, learn, and innovate.

 ---